greaselovely/Z16/_posts/2025-02-22-my-initial-career-and-transition-to-it.markdown

 Ken owned a little company called **Lighting Services Inc.**

 So, I started working at Lighting Services Inc (LSI).
 Eilenn knew that I was in school still, and she offered to pay my tuition, which I gladly accepted.
-I took her up on this until I realized that I was wasting my time and out collective money.
+I took her up on this until I realized that I was wasting my time and our collective money.
 The school was teaching a lot of bullshit and I was learning more on the job that I was in school, so I quit school and worked full time.

 LSI used to be a ridiculously large sound stage and lighting company located at the corner of Alameda and Cherokee in Denver.
 This building prior to that was once a canning factory.
 The factory used to allow trains to go into the building which presumably was for loading the trains for moving product.
 Stage 1 and some of the other parts of the building at that time still had the old train tracks running through it.
 The building is long gone and standing in its place is a giant apartment / condo building.